wazuh/wazuh-documentation/source/installation-guide/index.rst

 - Step-by-step installation: A manual way of doing the installation that includes a detailed explanation of every step of the installation process.

-.. thumbnail:: ../images/installation/Installation_methods_icons.png
-  :align: center
-  :width: 100%

 Requirements
 ------------

-This guide also includes a requirements section that specifies the supported operating systems and the minimum recommended hardware specifications to guarantee the expected performance.
+The requirements section specifies the supported operating systems as well as the minimum recommended hardware specifications to guarantee the expected performance.
+Futhermore, information about the expected alerts per second depending on the different types of monitored endpoint can be found, allowing users to calculate the expected storage needed for their environments.

 Packages list
 -------------